dunglas/frankenphp/docs/embed.md

 Before creating the self-contained binary be sure that your app is ready for embedding.

-For instance you likely want to:
+For instance, you likely want to:

 * Install the production dependencies of the app
 * Dump the autoloader
 * Enable the production mode of your application (if any)
-* Strip uneeded files such as `.git` or tests to reduce the size of your final binary
+* Strip unneeded files such as `.git` or tests to reduce the size of your final binary

 For instance, for a Symfony app, you can use the following commands: